edekadigital/BrowserAutomator/README.md

 `pip install BrowserAutomator`

 ## Configuration
-#### setup.yml
+#### setup yml
-In this file you can specify actions that are run when the utility is started The following actions are available:
+In these files you can specify actions that are run in the given order when the utility is started.

+The following actions are available:
 - `wait`: given a time unit (seconds, minutes, hours, days) and an amount of time, blockingly waits for the amount of time
 - `load`: given an url, opens the site in the current tab